mintbanshee/mintbanshee/README.md

-# 🌿 MintBanshee | Web & App Development Student
+# 🌿 Alexandria | Web & App Development Student

 Hey there!
-I'm Alexandria, Lexy for short — aka **MintBanshee** — a curious soul on a coding adventure 💻✨
+I'm **MintBanshee** — aka Alexandria (or Lexy for short) - a curious soul on a coding adventure 💻✨
 I started my journey in May and I'm already diving deep into the magical world of design and development, one spell (or `git push`) at a time.

 ## 🎨 What I’ve Learned So Far